lukso-network/docs/docs/standards/smart-contracts/lsp0-erc725-account.md

   ) public view returns (bytes4 magicValue)
 ```

-Should return whether the signature provided is valid for the provided data.
+Returns whether the signature provided is valid for the provided data.

 #### Parameters: